Why You Need a Last Will & Testament

-WillsEveryone needs an estate plan to ensure that family and financial goals are met after death.
+WillsEveryone needs an estate plan, and our skilled last Will lawyers in Arlington, VA, can help ensure that your family and financial goals are met after death.
 An essential part of any estate plan is a Will to tell the world how to distribute assets and to provide for guardianship of any minor children.
+A Will is a legal document that allows the testator (the person creating the Will) to specify how their assets, including real estate, retirement accounts, and personal belongings, should be distributed upon their death.
+It names all heirs, from surviving spouses and children to charitable organizations.
+When properly drafted and signed in the presence of a witness, a Will meets the requirement of being legally valid, giving the probate court and your representative clear instructions to avoid disputes.
 If an individual does not have a Will, the laws of each State have statutes that govern the disposition of assets and guardianship of any minor children.

-A will names all beneficiaries, from surviving spouses, children and grandchildren to charities and organizations, which are to inherit estate assets.
+A Will names all beneficiaries, from surviving spouses, children, and grandchildren to charitable organizations, which are to inherit estate assets.
 It also organizes how assets should be divided so the probate court and your personal representative (the executor) have clear direction on what percentage of the property goes to whom.

-• Setting up Testamentary Trusts – You can set up, within your Will, trusts that will be funded upon your death for individuals that cannot manage their money.
-Whether a minor child, an individual with a disability, a beneficiary with substance abuse issues, or a beneficiary that has challenges with handling their money, you can leave them assets in a trust and name a trustee to manage those funds for their benefit.
-You can provide vulnerable individuals in your life with protection to ensure their stability and financial wellbeing.
+• Setting up Testamentary Trusts.
+You can set up, within your Will, trusts that will be funded upon your death for individuals who cannot manage their money.
+Whether a minor child, an individual with a disability, a beneficiary with substance abuse issues, or a beneficiary who has challenges with handling their money, you can leave their assets in a trust and name a trustee to manage those funds for their benefit.
+You can provide vulnerable individuals in your life with protection to ensure their stability and financial well-being.

 • Leaving money to charity or to individuals that you choose rather than relying on state laws to determine the distribution of your assets.
 Do you want to leave money to friends or important charities?
 You must have a Will to do that.